-Jonathan received a PhD from the University of Auckland in New Zealand.
+Jonathan received his PhD from the University of Auckland in New Zealand.
 His PhD research focused on the use of artificial intelligence for strategy generation in computer games.
 In particular, his research involved creating and evaluating systems that learned via demonstration and user traces.
 He produced a collection of computer programs that were able to play the game of poker at an advanced level.
 His computer poker agents have won international competitions.
 Jonathan published a comprehensive overview of the work in this field in Artificial Intelligence journal and he won the best application paper award at the 19th International Conference on Case Based Reasoning.

-blog posts view all
+event view all